karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

     })
 }
 ```
-Terraform is **NOT** creating a new Resource Group and Storage Account.
+Terraform is **NOT** creating a new extra Resource Group and Storage Account.
 On the Powershell part of the script we imported these resources into the Tf state, here we're simply declaring them so we can keep track of them via Terraform.

  In the ``main.tf`` file we're using those 3 providers: